 Some paramedics work on a voluntary basis and receive no pay.
 According to the U.S. Bureau of Labor Statistics (BLS), unpaid paramedics are most likely to work in rural or small metropolitan areas, where the workload may be smaller and only necessitate responding to a handful of emergency calls each month (www.bls.gov).

 The average salary of paramedics may differ based on employer type.
-For example, paramedics working for the local government earned a mean hourly wage of $19.12 as of 2013, whereas those working in other ambulatory health care services earned $15.17, according to BLS estimates.
-Paramedics employed by general medical and surgical hospitals and local government also tended to earn more, with a mean hourly wage of $16.97 and $19.12, respectively.
+For example, paramedics working for management services earned a mean hourly wage of $28.64 as of 2019, whereas those working in other ambulatory health care services earned $17.15, according to BLS estimates.
+Paramedics employed by general medical and surgical hospitals and also tended to earn more, with a mean hourly wage of $19.12.

 In addition, BLS reports show that salary can vary by location.
-As of 2013, paramedics and EMTs working in Washington received the highest pay rate in the country, with a mean hourly wage of $27.35, followed by the District of Columbia at $26.65.
+As of 2019, paramedics and EMTs working in the Hawaii received the highest pay rate in the country, with a mean hourly wage of $27.22, followed by the Washington at $26.99.

 Paramedic Employment Trends and Future Outlook

-The BLS projected the job market for paramedics and EMTs to grow by 23% from 2012-2022, which is much faster than the average for all jobs.
+The BLS projected the job market for paramedics and EMTs to grow by 6% from 2019-2029, which is as faster than average for all jobs.
 Violence, natural disasters, car crashes and other emergencies will continue to create demand for paramedics and EMTs.
 A growing aging population, and subsequent increase in age-related health emergencies like stroke and heart attack, is also likely to increase the demand for emergency medical services.

 Working as a paramedic can be a rewarding career.
 EMT salaries vary depending on training, location, and type of employer.
 The job growth for EMTs, as reported by the BLS, is much higher than the job market as a whole, thus providing future opportunity.